Stax by Fattmerchant Reviews & Complaints

 Month-to-Month, No Termination Fee

-The standard Stax by Fattmerchant merchant agreement is a three-year agreement through Vantiv with automatic renewal for two-year terms and a liquidated damages early termination fee.
-A company representative has informed us that the company’s early termination fee is actually $0, and that this is specified on the company’s merchant application.
-The Fattmerchant website also states that the company provides a month-to-month contract with no cancellation penalty.
-Due to the punitive terms in the company’s boilerplate contract, merchants should ensure that their supplementary documentation lists an early termination fee of $0 or otherwise negates the language of the NPC contract.
-The Fattmerchant website also states that the company does not charge statement fees, PCI compliance fees, annual fees, batch fees, or monthly minimum fees.
+The standard Stax by Fattmerchant merchant agreement is typically a three-year commitment through Vantiv with automatic renewal for two-year terms and a liquidated damages early termination fee.
+However, according to a company representative, the early termination fee is actually $0, as specified on the merchant application.
+The Fattmerchant website also states a month-to-month contract with no cancellation penalty.
+Merchants should ensure their documentation aligns with a $0 early termination fee or overrides the NPC contract’s language.
+Additionally, the website clarifies no charges for statement, PCI compliance, annual, batch, or monthly minimum fees.

 Subscription-Style Pricing

-Stax by Fattmerchant offers two pricing plans: a $99 per-month standard plan for businesses that process less than $1 million annually and a $199+ per-month enterprise plan for businesses that process more than $1 million annually.
-The standard plan does not charge a percentage-based markup above interchange, but it does charge either $0.08 per transaction (for countertop, virtual terminal, and third-party integration sales environments) or $0.15 per transaction (for online shopping cart, mobile, or API-based sales environments).
-This plan includes analytics and 24/7 technical support with no statement fees, annual fees, batch fees, or long-term contracts.
+Stax by Fattmerchant offers two plans: a $99 per-month standard plan for businesses processing under $1 million annually and a $199+ per-month enterprise plan for those over $1 million.
+The standard plan doesn’t include percentage-based markups above interchange but charges either $0.08 or $0.15 per transaction based on the sales environment.
+It includes analytics, 24/7 support, with no additional fees or long-term contracts.

 Lacks Interchange Pass-Through Transparency